MohammedFaragallah/MohammedFaragallah/README.md

 https://expo.io/@mohammedfaragallah/projects

-I'm a Software engineer with 3+ years of experience in web development, and 10+ years of multi-faceted background in Information technology (Technical support, Networking, Systems administration,...).
+I'm a Software engineer since 2014, and 10+ years of multi-faceted background in Information technology (Technical support, Networking, Systems administration,...).

 Tech-savvy been around computers since I can remember I love solving problems, learning new things, and the company of smart people.